hapi-server/client-java/README.md

 the .jar file.
 Note a jar file from json.org is found in the lib folder.

 ## Building with Ant
-You can also download and build this using Ant (like make but for Java).
+You can also download and build this using Ant (like Make but for Java).

 ~~~~~
 unix> git clone git@github.com:hapi-server/client-java.git